Knoxville organization hosts public meeting about $80-million downtown stadium

 KNOXVILLE, Tenn.
-(WATE) — On Tuesday, the public had a chance to get involved and ask questions about the multi-use stadium planned for Knoxville.
+(WATE) — Education opportunities continue for East Tennessee business owners looking to get involved in the upcoming construction of the $80 million Knoxville stadium.

-The Knoxville Area Urban League hosted the meeting to discuss the future of the stadium project.
-Project leaders are planning to start construction in February.
+On Tuesday, the Knoxville Area Urban League hosted another meeting for anyone wishing to learn more about opportunities to be part of the construction of the 7,000-capacity, multi-use stadium.
+Project leaders are planning to start construction on the multi-use stadium in February.
+The goal is to have the stadium open by the 2025 baseball season.

-“We’re very fortunate to have a broad and diverse portfolio of successful and high-profile projects throughout the southeast,” said Frank Rothermel, president of Denark Construction Company.

-Rothermel, those with the Knoxville Area Urban League, city officials and developers gathered Tuesday night to answer questions about the construction of the multi-use stadium project.
+The Urban League has an ongoing mission to bring opportunities to minority contractors who might not otherwise become involved.
+The organization partnered with GEM Community Development Group to recruit disadvantaged businesses to participate in the project.

 “We want to make sure that anybody who lives in East Knoxville that wants some employment at the stadium has the opportunity to benefit from this great economic development project that is happening only two blocks from the urban league,” said Phyllis Nichols, president of Knoxville Area Urban League.

-At the meeting, people were able to hear about updates on the project design and receive information about current bidding opportunities.
+Frank Rothermel, president of Denark Construction, the manager and general contractor for the project, took questions at the meeting along with city officials and developers.
+Attendees were able to hear about updates on the project design and receive information about current bidding opportunities.

 “I think a lot of people are looking for opportunities and that’s what we’re doing here tonight, to try and make sure that everybody’s aware of the possibilities, whether that’s a person that needs a job or whether that’s a subcontractor that wants a project or whatever.
 It’s at all different levels,” Rothermel said.